truar/developer-blog/content/articles/developer-tools-for-cloud-run.md

 With an application dealing with multiple users, you could have more useful metrics and time spent in specific methods, helping identify bottlenecks.

-IMHO, the Cloud Profiler with Spring Boot is not very practical to profile specific business code and not framework code.
+IMHO, the Cloud Profiler with Spring Boot is not very practical to profile specific business code without the noise coming from the framework code.
 Indeed, I spared you from the global Profiler graph, but you mostly see framework related methods, which can make it harder to find bottlenecks in your business code.
-Obviously, your application needs to be used in order to overcome the cost of the framework.

 ## Cloud Trace

 The last service you need to know is [Cloud Trace](https://cloud.google.com/trace/docs/setup).
 Its purpose is to **monitor the latency** of your requests when users call your application.
 In a nutshell, latency is the time delay the user waits before receiving the response from your application.

 This service is automatically configured to monitor your Cloud Run services, which makes it very easy to use.
-Here is a screenshot of the latency of several requests I have made for the test.
+Here is a screenshot of the latency of several test requests I made.

 ![Cloud Trace example](/articles/developer-tool-cloud-run/cloud-trace-example.png)

-Reading this graph is quite straightforward:
+Parsing this graph is quite straightforward:
 * The blue dots represents the latency of a request
 * You can see the request with the longest latency took 15 seconds.
 This request started the Cloud Run service, which is why it took so long
 * You can see some requests taking around 10 seconds.
 These requests were hitting the `/consume` API (remember the API I created earlier ?)
 * For most of the requests, it took around 50ms to handle a GET on `/todos`, which is great.
-It means the user almost never waits to get a request that went through your Cloud Run and Datastore.
+It means the user almost never waits for requests going through your Cloud Run and Datastore.

 Of course, by default, not all requests are logged.
-Doing so would increase too much the volume of data, and your usage bill at the same time.
+Doing so would increase data volume greatly, and your usage bill at the same time.
+Instead logs are sampled and only a subset of them are collected.

 Cloud Trace offers other features that are not detailed here, like:
-* Building insightful graph to monitor accurately your application
+* Building insightful graph to accurately monitor your application
-* Monitoring requests made by your application to another application to calculate the global latency
+* Monitoring outgoing requests made by your application to another application to calculate the global latency
 * Exporting the data to aggregate your trace the way you need
 * Providing data about the user who generated the request, like its country, its region, its city...

 > The tool I used to generate some traffic is [siege](https://linux.die.net/man/1/siege), a Linux tool to generate concurrent traffic on an endpoint.
 Here is the command line I used: `siege -c 3 https://...`

 # Conclusion

 I hope you have a better view of some developer tools that could make your life with Cloud Run easier.
-To go further, there are also tools about latency and error reporting.
-Please, find below the list of the resources we went through together:
+To go further, there are other tools focused on latency and error reporting.
+Please, find the list of the resources we went through together below:
 * [CNCF website](https://www.cncf.io)
 * [The 12 apps factor](https://12factor.net/)
 * [A great video explaining The 12 apps By Julien Landuré](https://www.youtube.com/watch?v=qlF378oDqW8&list=PLdVDu8iO6zrMurVwGrFR23uw5OtGh4vFx&index=5)